 Just like us…more baby girls than boys are born after apocalyptic events and catastrophes.
 Human moms tend to give birth to more daughters after stressful global events, which may be due to the higher presence of stress hormones.
 (Research has shown this occurred in human births after 9/11.)

 Just like us…giraffes mourn.
 Mothers even become distraught at the loss of their baby and may return for days to the spot where the calf died.
 Additionally, other giraffes, females in particular, will gather around the body of a dead calf, sometimes running frantically around it, sometimes nudging it with their muzzles, and sometimes simply standing over it.

 On the Move

 Just like us…giraffes emigrate.
 While they traditionally move throughout a region to forage for food, sometimes they go further afield in search of “greener pastures.”
-At Arusha National Park in Kenya, one group of giraffes served as a scout party, traveling up to 4 miles during the night, then returning back to the park, which led researchers to believe they were looking for new territories.
+At Arusha National Park in Tanzania, one group of giraffes served as a scout party, traveling up to 4 miles during the night, then returning back to the park, which led researchers to believe they were looking for new territories.

 Just like us (at least when riding a motorcycle)…a giraffe at full gallop offsets its weight when making a turn.
 It uses his neck as a counterbalance and shifts it in the opposite direction of the turn.

 Just like us…giraffes have cross-species friendships.
 Just as humans love our dogs and cats, giraffes forge relationships with other animals.
 In the wild, giraffes’ tall vantage points make them great sentinels for other herds of animals.
 Giraffes often hang out with zebras, antelope, and wildebeests, which also offer extra protection for giraffes.